US immunologist warns of ‘darkest winter’ if virus rebounds

 Bright’s testimony follows this week’s warning by Dr. Anthony Fauci, the government’s top infectious disease expert, that a rushed lifting of store-closing and stay-at-home restrictions could “turn back the clock,” seeding more suffering and death and complicating efforts to get the economy rolling again.

-President Donald Trump has dismissed Bright as “a disgruntled guy,” and some of the president’s political allies have urged that Fauci be fired, although that seems unlikely.
+President Donald Trump on Thursday dismissed Bright in a tweet as “a disgruntled employee, not liked or respected by people I spoke to and who, with his attitude, should no longer be working for our government!”
+It’s a sentiment some of the president’s political allies have expressed about Fauci as well.

-More than 83,000 people have died in the U.S., representing more than one-fourth of global deaths and the world’s highest toll.
-On the planet more than 4.3 million have been infected and about 295,000 have died.
+More than 84,000 people have died in the U.S., representing more than one-fourth of global deaths and the world’s highest toll, according to figures compiled by Johns Hopkins University.
+On the planet more than 4.3 million have been infected and about 298,000 have died.

 In his prepared testimony, Bright said, “The undeniable fact is there will be a resurgence of (COVID-19) this fall, greatly compounding the challenges of seasonal influenza and putting an unprecedented strain on our health care system.”